DreymaR/BigBagKbdTrixPKL/README.md

 * Settings priority and file selection during EPKL startup goes like this:
     - The `EPKL_Settings` files (`_Default` and, if present, `_Override`) determine program settings
     - The `EPKL_Layouts` files select the active layout folder(s)
-    - The layout folder's `layout.ini` file may select a `BaseLayout` to complement
+    - The layout folder's `Layout.ini` file may select a `BaseLayout` to complement
 <br>

 ![EPKL file priority relations chart, by Tanamr](./Other/Docs/EPKL_File-Relations-Map_Tanamr.png)